ArnoClaes/Final-Project-Bletchley-02/README.md

-# Final Project Bletchley 02
+# Research: Gender and Age Classification with Facial Landmarks for Reduced Computational Budget | Final Project Bletchley 02
 In the present social environment privacy and security are becoming more prominent topics, especially considering the large amount of investments into IT and new forms of computing, such as quantum computing and artificial intelligence.
 It is of paramount importance that new systems become more tied to the users' biometric features.

 ## Introduction